tofutofu/haitaka/README.md

 ## Crate features
 - `std`: Enable features that require `std`.
 Currently only used for the `Error` trait.

+## Testing

+This code has only been tested yet on an Apple M2, using the stable-aarch64-apple-darwin toolchain.

 ## Acknowledgments
 Portions of this library are derived from the [`cozy-chess`](https://github.com/analog-hors/cozy-chess) project by [`analog-hors`](https://github.com/analog-hors).
 The `cozy-chess` project is licensed under the MIT license, and its license text is included in this repository under `third_party/cozy-chess/LICENSE`.